Fishcam: Australia

-Channel 31 Melbourne, Australia, had one of the more famous and long-lasting fishcams.
-The Fishcam itself was originally used as a replacement to the more common testcards, shown when the station had nothing else to air.
-Due to extreme popularity, though, the FishCam became an actual scheduled show on the network.
+Channel 31 Melbourne, Australia was known for one of the more famous and long-lasting fishcams.
+The fishcam itself was originally used as a replacement for the more common testcards shown when the station had nothing else to air.
+Due to extreme popularity, FishCam became a scheduled show on the community television network.
 The station has also released several VHS tapes of the programme.
 The broadcast was accompanied by the music of unsigned Melbourne musicians.

 Rumours have abounded amongst fans that Channel 31 has played repeats of this programme while it has continued to be labelled "live".

-From 4 March 2007 the broadcasting of FishCam on Channel 31 has ceased.
+On its debut in 1994, FishCam aired from 11:30pm to 8am weekdays and all weekend, but by 2007 only aired between 3am and 5am.
+On 4 March 2007, FishCam was cancelled, with Channel 31 management citing growth in its original community programming as a reason for the cancellation, with a statement adding, "Melbourne's insomniac community deserves quality programming in the middle of the night."

 On 13 October 2014 FishCam returned at the new time of 9 pm hosted by Luis from Lessons with Luis.
 It ran for 11 episodes, ending on 22 December 2014, when the fish tank was broken during the final episode.